bozdoz/wp-plugin-leaflet-map/readme.txt

 * First Version.
 Basic map creation and marker creation.

 == Upgrade Notice ==

+= 2.0.2 =
+OpenStreetMap.org has an SSL certificate (osm.org didn't); not a significant upgrade.

 = 2.0.1 =
 GeoJSON ajax requests now work with Internet Explorer (some versions)